 I kept a full transcript of every prompt I sent and every action Claude took.
 Here's the entire human side of the conversation:

-Prompt 1: I described what I wanted -- a single-user GitHub clone called GitPub -- and asked Claude to create a comprehensive requirements document analyzing every feature GitHub has.
+Prompt 1: I described the goal (a single-user GitHub clone called GitPub) and asked Claude to create a comprehensive requirements document analyzing every feature GitHub has.

 Prompt 2: I asked it to modify the design for local-first operation on ports 3060 and 3061.